sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 = How can I try the full-featured plugin? =
 If you want to see a demonstration version of the premium plugin, you can see that in [this page](https://plugins.yithemes.com/yith-woocommerce-ajax-search/).
 Browse it and try all options available so that you can see how your plugin looks like.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-ajax-search)

 == Screenshots ==